rajivsam/KMDS/examples_of_use/analytics/example_narrative.md

 2. Data Representation 2: Starting with the raw dataset from exploratory data analysis, count the number of tickets for each support group (this a group by on the support group attribute).
 This is implemented in [](example_analytics_data_rep_model_selection2.ipynb)

 ## Modelling

-There are two sub-stages in modelling:

-### Modelling Choices:

-In this phase you explore and evaluate indirect modelling choices related to developing a model that accomplishes the task goal.
-Some examples of indirect modelling choices:

-1. Feature Engineering choices - for example do you want to use an auto-encoder to develop a new representation for your modelling task.
-2. Hyper-parameter choices in support of specific modelling choices.
-For example, do you want to use a specific kernel for your kernel learning method.
-Do you want to use a specific decision tree height parameter
-   Note that these choices can be informed by other knowledge extraction experiments.
-These knowledge extraction experiments have the explicit goal of informing the model selection approaches used in this pipeline.

-For this example, the modelling choices are as follows.
-The _daily sales representaion_ , as computed initially is high dimensional.
-A review of the bottom left corner of the above figure shows that there are 3092 items in the inventory.
-A review of the contribution of each inventory item to the quaterly sales revenue exhibits a power law type curve.
-Over two thirds of the inventory items do not contribute to the revenue generated from sales in the first quarter.
-We remove these items from the daily sales representation.
-This is a modelling choice that simplifies the problem we are trying to model - that of characterizing the shopping activity of the shoppers at the store succintly and extracting patterns of shopping behavior from it.
-After removing these rendundant items from the daily sales representation we have a much smaller daily representation.
-We then apply Principal Component Analysis to reveal a small set of store inventory items that can account for most of the shopping activity in the store during the first quarter of 2010.
-See [this notebook](/examples_of_use/machine_learning/example_ml_modelling_phase_mc.ipynb) for details of the implementation.

-### Model Selection

-In this phase you explore the modelling approaches you want to evaluate towards accomplishing your task goal.
-As discussed in the previous paragraph, we will use Principal Components Analysis for this purpose.
-There are multiple techniques to summarize datasets.
-The choice of the approach depends on the application and practical considerations such as schedule and cost.
-In this work, we are establishing a baseline, so we use a standard technique.
-The observations we make during modelling are noted and logged using the api.
-See [this notebook](/examples_of_use/machine_learning/example_ml_modelling_phase_ms.ipynb) for details of the implementation.
+Since there are two models that are needed in this use case, there are two sets of model selection observations, with one set of observations for each model.
+There is parameter selection or supporting analysis that we need to document for either of the two models.
+As a consequence, there are no modelling choice observations.
+See [this notebook](example_analytics_model_selection_1.ipynb) for the details of the implementation for Model 1.
+See [this notebook](example_analytics_data_rep_model_selection2.ipynb) for the details of the implementation for Model 2.

 ## Retrieving Logged Information

-Information logged durring analysis tasks can be retrieved using the API, see [this notebook](/examples_of_use/machine_learning/example_ml_observations_report.ipynb) for how this is done for the provided example.
+Information logged durring analysis tasks can be retrieved using the API, see [this notebook](example_analytics_observations_report.ipynb) for how this is done for the provided example.